Director: Hamilton Bean, Ph.D

 The international studies program is an interdisciplinary major with faculty drawn from several independent academic departments.

 In a world where the forces of politics, commerce, culture, and technology are multifaceted and interconnected, the International Studies (INTS) major provides students with a much-needed global perspective.
 INTS is an interdisciplinary liberal arts degree that prepares students for international careers and graduate study.
 The INTS major offers students a deep understanding of complex international issues and the underlying drivers that are shaping our world.
 Employers seek the qualities of INTS graduates: historical knowledge, research ability, cross-cultural competence, teamwork and leadership experience, and the ability to analyze, model, and solve real-world problems.
 According to the National Association of Colleges and Employers (NACE), International Studies graduates earn higher starting salaries than any other social science major, except Economics.
-The INTS major provides students the methodological tools necessary to analyze various regions of the world and global issues from different academic disciplines.
+The INTS major provides students with the methodological tools necessary to analyze various regions of the world and global issues from different academic disciplines.
 Students take courses from departments including Anthropology, Business, Communication, Economics, Geography, History, Modern Languages, Political Science, and Religious Studies, among others.
 This combination of coursework, flexibility, and customization provides INTS majors a distinctive and valuable degree for today’s world.

 Click here for information about the requirements for the Major in International Studies.